NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     bundle_adjust A_crop_sub10.cub B_crop_sub10.cub     \
       C_crop_sub10.cub D_crop_sub10.cub --min-matches 1 \
       --num-iterations 100 --save-intermediate-cameras  \
-      -o run_ba_sub10/run --ip-per-tile 100000
+      -o run_ba_sub10/run --ip-per-tile 100000          \
+      --max-pairwise-matches 1000

     parallel_stereo A_crop_sub10.cub B_crop_sub10.cub   \
       run_sub10/run --subpixel-mode 3                   \
      --bundle-adjust-prefix run_ba_sub10/run

 Here we used an outrageous value for ``--ip-per-tile``, as this was a small clip, and likely there are not many matches.
 Normally, a value of 500 for this parameter is sufficient.
+The option ``--max-pairwise-matches`` should reduce the number of matches to the set value, if too many were created originally.

 We’ll obtain a point cloud named ``run_sub10/run-PC.tif``.